patelmital26/FlightClub_TestNG/README.md

 # FlightClub_TestNG

-Automate FlightClub website using Selenium and TestNG framework.
+Parallel Testing of FlightClub website using Selenium and TestNG framework.